Pepita de Oliva: Biography

 "Aragoneza", and the "Jaleo de Jerez".

 In July 1852, she made her début at the Théâtre du Vaudeville in Paris where she received a tremendous ovation and was showered with flowers.
 The following month she added the "Olé" to her repertoire, receiving even more attention than the star ballerina of the Paris Opera.
 In the autumn of 1852 in Paris, the British diplomat Lionel Sackville-West set his eyes on Pepita.
 Introduced to her by a friend, the two immediately became lovers.
 After spending a week with her in her Paris hotel, he had to return to Stuttgart where he worked.
 He arranged an engagement for her at the Stuttgart theatre, the start of various appearances in German cities.
 The two spent as much time together as possible, embarking on a lifelong relationship.

 Pepita also appeared in Vienna where Johann Strauss II composed the Pepita-Polka for her.
 Her influence there was so great that the Viennese actress Marie Geistinger copied her style, appearing in Die falsche Pepita at the Theater in der Josefstadt in 1852.

 In May 1858, her first child with Sackville-West was born in Granada.
 She then joined him in Germany where they lived in Heidelberg and Hackenfeldt before settling in Turin where Sackville-West had been posted.
 Her second child, Victoria, was born in September 1862.
-(After marrying her cousin, the 3rd Baron, she became known as Victoria Sackville-West).

 After Turin, Sackville-West was sent to Madrid while Pepita settled in Bordeaux where her third child, Elisa Catalina, was born in 1865.
 She retired from dancing and spent the rest of her life in their houses in Arcachon and Paris.
 She died in Arcachon on 6 March 1872.